python/mypy/docs/source/getting_started.rst

 ===============

-This chapter introduces some core concepts of mypy, including function annotations, the :py:mod:`typing` module, library stubs, and more.
+This chapter introduces some core concepts of mypy, including function annotations, the :py:mod:`typing` module, stub files, and more.

 Be sure to read this chapter carefully, as the rest of the documentation may not make much sense otherwise.